- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

 Ticket Appeal Process

 The ticket appeal process allows an individual the opportunity to dispute a ticket believed to have been issued in error.
-To accomplish this, an on-line appeal form must be submitted within 14 calendar days of the issue date on the citation.
+To accomplish this, an on-line appeal form must be submitted before the end of the semester during which it was issued.